natcap/invest/readme.md

 ## Visualization components
 Visualization components (i.e. folders in `src/components/Visualization`) should be named with the same model name used in the `invest run <model>` command so that these components can be imported dynamically and lazily.
+These are the same names returned by `invest list`.